Introduction

 What’s the best strategy for the early stages of a tournament?

 In the early stages, focus on playing tight and aggressively.
 Only enter pots with premium hands like high pairs or strong-suited connectors.
 Play more hands from a late position to control the action.
-You can build your stack by raising and betting aggressively while minimizing risk.
-Avoid marginal spots that could jeopardize your tournament life, and watch your opponent's tendencies.
+You can build your stack by raising and betting aggressively while minimising risk.
+Avoid marginal spots that could jeopardise your tournament life, and watch your opponent's tendencies.

 How do you adjust your strategy during the bubble phase?